HatchApps/xavier-help/insights.md

 _Reporting Date_, by checking the dates of any allocations to make sure they are applicable.
 This is categorised into Overpayments relating to Suppliers and Customers.

+## Control Accounts

+All Control account checks use the following logic to decide the alert level:
+  - All is well: if the Control Account balance is 0 and there is a Manual or Xero Payroll Journal present in the last complete month
+  - All is well: the Control Account balance is equal to the amount posted in the Manual or Xero Payroll Journal(s) in the last complete month, and (if relevant) the snapshot date is well in advance of the HMRC Deadline
+  - Warning: Contol Account and Journals balance, but a payment due date is approaching
+  - Error: No Manual or Xero Payroll Journal found in the last complete month
+  - Error: No payment detected, and a payment deadline is past due
+  - Error: Control Account balance is non-zero and does not reconcile with balance of Manual or Xero Payroll journals

+### PAYE Status
+This check balances manual journals against detected payments with PAYE account codes to ensure a correct PAYE status at a point in time.
+By default, the check calculates the PAYE control account balance based on account codes found under the reporting code *LIA.CUR.TAX.OTH*.
+You can change the account codes used by clicking the small cog next to the card title, where Xavier will suggest a number of account codes for easy setup.
+Expanding the card shows the detailed grid of PAYE transaction history for the last 6 months.

+### Net Wages Status
+This check balances manual journals against detected payments with Net Wages account codes, to ensure that it reconciles to 0 or the balance is as expected.

+Similar to PAYE status above, you can change the account codes used by clicking the small cog next to the card title.
+Expanding the card shows a chart of money in and money out, and the detailed grid of Net Wages transaction history for the last 6 months.

+### Pensions Status
+This check balances manual journals against detected payments with Net Wages account codes, to ensure that it reconciles to 0 or the balance is as expected.

+You can change the account codes used by clicking the small cog next to the card title.
+Expanding the card shows a chart of money in and out of the control account, and the detailed grid of Pensions transaction history for the last 6 months.

 ## Activity Stats
 ![Activity Stats](./images/insight-activity-stats.png)